scads-biochem/LigEGFR/LigEGFR_docker.md

 ```

 Hardware specification is depends on your computer performance, it can be adjusted as appropriate.
 When the script is computed to finish, returning a `LigEGFR_output.csv` file for prediction results.
+By the way, swap memory normally changes by 2 times of RAM setting *e.g.* RAM = 4GB, swap = 8GB.

 ## Examples: